AI4SCR/ai4bmr-datasets/README.md

-**SpatialOmicsNet** is an open-source Python package that provides a harmonized and standardized interface for accessing spatial omics datasets, including imaging mass cytometry (IMC) and multiplexed ion beam imaging (MIBI) data.
-The package enables researchers to load raw spatially-resolved omics data from multiple studies in a unified format, apply and retrieve data structures ready for downstream analysis or model training.
-By focusing on open-source raw data processing and enforcing common data schemas (e.g., standardized image and single-cell data formats), `ai4bmr-datasets` promotes reproducible and efficient research in computational and spatial biology.
-The library is currently used internally within our group, but is designed to serve the broader community working on spatial omics by easing data access and integration into machine learning workflows.
+`SpatialOmicsNet` is an open-source Python package that provides a harmonized and standardized interface for accessing spatial proteomics and multiplexed imaging datasets, including imaging mass cytometry ( IMC)[@giesenHighlyMultiplexedImaging2014] and multiplexed ion beam imaging (MIBI)[@kerenMIBITOFMultiplexedImaging2019] data.
+The package enables researchers to load raw spatially-resolved proteomics data from multiple studies in a unified format, apply and retrieve data structures ready for downstream machine learning analysis or model training.
+By focusing on open-source raw data processing and enforcing common data schemas (e.g., standardized image and single-cell data formats), `SpatialOmicsNet` promotes reproducible and efficient research in computational and spatial biology.
+The library is designed to serve the broader community working on spatial proteomics by easing data access and integration into machine learning workflows.

 # Supported Datasets